ananyapraharaj/UnTangled/README.md

 Like I was aware of Matplotlib but wasnt aware of Librosa's waveform feature.

-I also learnt how to make filters in my python(I only learnt about them in theory thanks to an Electrical Engineering course)
+I also learnt how to make filters in python(I only learnt about them in theory thanks to an Electrical Engineering course)

 Also Quarto is just something I didnt know and glad through this project I learnt about it, because it really does wonders.
 Definetly going to use in my future projects.